Lakshmi-Gowri/Lakshmi-Gowri/README.md

 ### Hi there 👋

-🔭 I’m currently working as a Software Engineer as Full stack developer, with an interest on Machine Learning and Deep Learning Algorithms.
+🔭 I’m currently working as a Software Engineer with experience of ML, Data engineer workflows, and deeply involved in solving Machine Learning and Deep Learning related real time problems.

 👯 I’m looking to collaborate in making a cumulative list of algorithm-based beginner friendly projects in Python and ML.